liberland/laws/drafting/drafts/judical-process-law.md

 2. A judicial decision may be made verbally or in writing.
 However, a written copy, signed and affirmed by the judge, shall always be made available at the judge's discretion or upon request by a party.
 When translation services are being used, simultaneous translations into other languages shall be provided in writing.
 The decision binds the court upon the judge's signature.

 ### Art.
 19: Commencement of Civil Proceedings
-1. A civil proceeding shall be initiated by the filing of a complaint or petition by the plaintiff or petitioner with the appropriate court.
+A civil proceeding shall be initiated by the filing of an application by the applicant with the appropriate court.
-2. The complaint or petition shall set forth the relevant facts, legal basis for the claim, and the relief sought by the plaintiff or petitioner.
+The application shall set forth the relevant facts, legal basis for the claim, and the relief sought by the applicant.

 ### Art.
 20: Service of Process
-1. Upon the filing of a complaint or petition, the court shall issue a summons or notice to the defendant or respondent, requiring them to appear and respond to the claim within a specified period.
+1. Upon the filing of an application, the court shall issue a summons or notice to the respondent or respondents, requiring them to appear and respond to the claim within a specified period.
-2. The summons or notice shall be served on the defendant or respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.
+2. The summons or notice shall be served on the respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.

 ### Art.
 21: Pleadings and Motions
 Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.